cozygene/FEAST/README.md

 	1. Clone this repository ('FEAST') and save it on your computer.
-	2. Run the file 'FEAST_example' which takes the following arguments as input: path = the path in which you saved the directory 'FEAST' (string)
+	2. Run the file 'FEAST_example' which takes the following arguments as input: path = The path in which you saved the repository 'FEAST' (e.g., "~/Dropbox/Microbial_source_Tracking")

 Input -